-Privacy-focused web analytics are based on a cookie-less architecture that provides relief to SaaS and startup businesses of all sizes.
+Privacy focused web analytics or privacy friendly analytics are based on a cookie-less architecture that provides relief to SaaS and startup businesses of all sizes.

 There is no tracking, sharing, or selling of PII (Personal Identifiable Information) data to third-party companies.